citedrive/astro-infrastructure/src/pages/blog/citedrive-3.0-information-on-the-upcoming-version.md

 # CiteDrive 3.0: Information on the upcoming version

-<p class="subtitle-blog-doc">For months we have been working on CiteDrive 3.0, a complete revision of the previous version.
+For months we have been working on CiteDrive 3.0, a complete revision of the previous version.
 We are happy to announce that the new version will be released soon!
-Here is some information about the changes to give you the first insight.</p>
+Here is some information about the changes to give you the first insight.

 ## We are bringing reference management to R Markdown.